Can You Use Gas Drops and Gripe Water Together? Answered!

 Gripe Water for Babies

 Gripe water is considered a dietary herbal supplement, so it is not regulated by the FDA.
-This means it does not have to meet the same quality requirements.

 The active ingredients in most gripe waters are herbal oils like dill weed and fennel alongside sodium bicarbonate.
-Manufacturers claim that it works similarly to gas drops, but there is no clinical evidence supporting this.

 Uses